JamesDunne/ivo-cms/README.md

 Features
 --------
-This design enables per-user branches, versionable history, branch merging, content differencing across history and/or branchs, and a simple atomic publish operation that is as simple as updating a reference.
+This design enables per-user branches, versionable history, branch merging, content differencing across history and/or branches, and an  atomic publish operation that is as simple as updating a reference to point to the new state of the system.

-The system enforces that users of the system work independently of one another.
+The system enforces that users work independently of one another.
 There is no chance of colliding work or any locks to worry about.
 Data is not mutable so there is no need to lock.
 New objects are always created and their history is preserved in the system.

 There is always the possibility that the same work may be duplicated by two users independently but this situation will cause no ill-effects.
 It can be resolved by simply merging users' branches together and resolving the differences, if any.

 IVO
 ---